Shillz96/cuevasnew/app/public/wp-content/themes/cuevas-theme/README.md

 - Use `filemtime()` for cache-busting versioning on local assets.
 - Consider using a caching plugin and image optimization for production environments.

+## Documentation Maintenance
+When adding new files or features to the theme, always update this README.md to maintain accurate documentation.

 ## Credits

 - Font Awesome (ensure it's loaded if icons are used)
 - GSAP for animations
 - Slick Carousel for sliders
-- Google Fonts for typography
+- Google Fonts (Cinzel) for typography